 “A cynic is a man who knows the price of everything and the value of nothing.”
 (Oscar Wilde)

-At the heart of every proper pricing strategy lies the set of actions businesses take to conceptualise, document and communicate value to their customers.
-Indeed, there is merit to the statement “when the value of an offering is clearly understood by both firm and customer, price is seldom a problem.”
-This session discusses the complications that often arise when an organisation tries to sell value in a market plagued by stubborn, cynical buyers.
+At the heart of every sound pricing strategy lie the actions that businesses take to understand and document value to their customers.
+Indeed, there is truth in the statement “when the value of an offering is clearly understood by both firm and customer, price is seldom a problem.”
+This session discusses the complications that arise when an organisation tries to sell value in a market plagued by stubborn, cynical buyers.
 Specifically, it preaches to “keep calm and sell value:” a five-step framework that highlights remedies and invites several conclusions.
 Two stand out.
-First, a better understanding of what “value” means to customers, and how the business can be true to its promises, gives a sense of calibration and confidence that helps fight off the pressure imposed by clients and competitors.
+First, a better understanding of what value actually means to customers, and how the business can be true to its promises, gives a sense of calibration and confidence that helps fight off the pressure from clients and competitors.
 Second, a better process to sell value quickly improves the performance of the firm–and this improvement is enduring.